 The deceased can freely dispose (via a testamentary provision) of a portion of their estate (the disposable portion) despite the protection of the descendants' inheritance rights.
 The rate of the disposable portion depends on the number of children left by the deceased or represented in their estate.
-If the deceased has:
+The following ratios apply: